FBI: Polygamous leader had 20 wives, many of them minors

 Bistline and Barlow are scheduled to appear in federal magistrate court in Flagstaff on Wednesday.
 Johnson is awaiting extradition from Washington state.

-The women are accused of fleeing with eight of Bateman's children, who were placed in Arizona state custody earlier this year.
-The children were found last week hundreds of miles (kilometers) away in Spokane, Washington.
+The women are accused of seizing eight girls who Bateman considered his wives from Arizona state custody and fleeing with them.
+The children were found last week hundreds of miles away in Spokane, Washington.

+Bateman once tried to take his only daughter as a wife, according to court filings, but she told her mother about her father’s plan and the mother and daughter moved out and got a restraining order against Bateman.
+The mother was Bateman’s only wife in 2019, before Bateman started taking more wives.

 Bateman was arrested in August when someone spotted small fingers in the gap of a trailer he was hauling through Flagstaff.
 He posted bond but was arrested again and charged with obstructing justice in a federal investigation into whether children were being transported across state lines for sexual activity.